Mukkundhan/DataScience_Week3_Assignments/README.md

-# DataScience_Week3_Assignments
-#Python Assignment – Week 3 (Data Science / AI Internship)
- Overview
-This repository contains my Week 3 Python Assignment completed as part of a Data Science / AI Internship.
-The assignment is designed to evaluate Python programming skills across multiple real‑world scenarios such as date handling, mathematical computation, file handling, data processing, and API integration.

-Each exercise is implemented in a separate Python file, following clean coding practices, proper error handling, and detailed comments for clarity.

-Exercise Details
-🔹 Exercise 1: Age Calculator
-Accepts birth date in mm/dd/yyyy format
-Validates date input
-Calculates current age
-Converts date to European format (dd/mm/yyyy)
-Handles invalid inputs gracefully
-🔹 Exercise 2: Prime Number Generator
-Accepts a range of positive integers
-Finds all prime numbers in the range
-Displays output in a formatted manner (10 numbers per line) Includes proper input validation and error handling
-🔹 Exercise 3: Student Marks Processor
-Reads student data from a text file
-Computes overall marks using weighted logic
-Assigns grades based on rules
-Uses NumPy structured arrays
-Sorts students by overall marks
-Writes processed results to an output file
-Displays grade statistics
-🔹 Exercise 4: Weather Data Fetcher & Analyzer
-Uses OpenWeatherMap API to fetch real‑time weather data Analyzes temperature, wind speed, and humidity Generates weather condition summaries
-Logs data into a CSV file
-Implements API error handling and Unicode-safe file writing

-Technologies Used:
-Python 3
-NumPy
-Requests
-CSV & File Handling
-OpenWeatherMap API

-Conclusion
-This assignment helped me strengthen my Python fundamentals and gain hands‑on experience with real‑world data handling and API integration.
-It has enhanced my confidence in building robust and maintainable Python applications for Data Science and AI workflows.
+# 📘 Python Programming Mini Projects – Consolidated Report

+## 📌 Overview
+This repository contains four Python programs developed to demonstrate fundamental and intermediate programming concepts, including input validation, algorithm optimization, file handling, numerical processing, and REST API integration.
+Each program is designed with robust error handling and clean modular structure to ensure reliability and maintainability.

+---

+## 1️⃣ Birth Date Validation and Age Calculator
+This program prompts the user to enter their birth date in **MM/DD/YYYY** format.
+The input is validated to ensure it is a correct calendar date.
+Once validated, the program calculates the user’s current age in years and converts the date into **European format (DD/MM/YYYY)**.
+All invalid formats, incorrect dates, and unexpected inputs are handled gracefully using exception handling.

+**Concepts Used:**
+- Date and time manipulation
+- Input validation
+- Exception handling

+---

+## 2️⃣ Prime Number Generator within a Range
+This program accepts two positive integers representing a numeric range and validates the inputs.
+It efficiently finds all prime numbers within the range using the **Sieve of Eratosthenes**, making it suitable for large input values.
+The output is formatted to display **10 prime numbers per line**, and clear error messages are shown for invalid input scenarios.

+**Concepts Used:**
+- Optimized algorithms
+- Number theory
+- Input validation
+- Formatted output

+---

+## 3️⃣ Student Marks Processing and Grading System
+This program reads student records from an input file containing registration numbers, exam marks, and coursework marks.
+It computes overall marks using predefined weightings, assigns grades based on grading rules, and stores the processed data in a **NumPy structured array**.
+The records are sorted by overall marks and written to an output file.
+Additionally, grade-wise statistics are displayed.
+The program includes robust handling for invalid records, missing files, and data errors.

+**Concepts Used:**
+- File input and output
+- NumPy structured arrays
+- Sorting and statistics
+- Error handling

+---

+## 4️⃣ Weather Data Fetching and Analysis using OpenWeatherMap API
+This program integrates with the **OpenWeatherMap API (Free Tier)** to fetch real-time weather data for a specified city.
+It analyzes temperature, humidity, and wind speed to generate meaningful insights such as weather classification (Cold, Mild, Hot) and alerts for extreme conditions.
+The results are logged into a CSV file with timestamps.
+The program gracefully handles invalid city names, API key issues, and network-related errors.

+**Concepts Used:**
+- REST API integration
+- JSON data processing
+- Data analysis
+- CSV file handling
+- Exception handling

+---

+## ✅ Conclusion
+These four programs collectively demonstrate proficiency in Python programming, covering algorithmic efficiency, structured data processing, file management, and external API integration.
+The implementations emphasize clarity, robustness, and real-world applicability, making them suitable for academic assessment and practical use.

+---

+## 📜 License
+This repository is intended for educational purposes and may be freely modified or extended.